The Literary "Hall of James" Favorite Fictional Characters / Yusuf Ali

 Yusuf Ali quite literally scaled the heights of New York’s stratosphere.
 The noble giant’s youth involved sharing the basement of a deserted Bronx tenement with “his” rats which explains his childhood moniker of ‘Professor Rat’.
 The story’s present tense finds him living in a Manhattan penthouse.

 The pious one is a devout Muslim.
 He quotes the Koran and abstains from the decadent lifestyle of those he deems infidels.
 Yet, his lofty perch symbolically and structurally set high above the rest of the iconic island is afforded by the sale of “pharmaceuticals” Islam would forbid.
 He refers to Caucasians as devils, but still he admires his white male crew leader Johnny B Goode.
 He would display the ultimate proof of loyalty towards Johnny at the tale’s end.

 Yusuf Ali’s conversion is the key to his transformation from hood rat to penthouse prince.
-It is also the reason he is among the J-List favorites.
+It is also the reason he is among the Hall of James's favorites.
 The conversion saved his life and made possible his rise among the filth without being sullied.
 Mr. Ali is an example of a man going through hell without taking on the wiles of the devil.
 He did not simply improve his situation or simply upgrade his circumstance; he uplifted his soul by an internal change that came via an external exchange, giving himself over to something bigger and better than he.
 In this manner, he moved away from the rats and towards the riches.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.